 Diaz walked through Jim MIller.
 The only success Miller had was with leg kicks early, outside of that the fight was all Diaz from bell to bell.

 Pat Barry takes this for me.
 He has a ton of striking skill, but keeps allowing himself to get into low IQ fire fights and he gets blasted.
 It was great to see him take it to the ground and work for a sub, but unless his fight IQ increases then he will continue to do poorly.

-Topics: UFC ON FOX
+Tags: UFC ON FOX